hammerheim-game/hammerheim-rules/5-warbands.md

 demented.
 Profile M WS BS S T W I A Ld
 4 4 3 4 3 1 3 1 7
-Weapons/Armour: Berserkers can be armed with weapons chosen from the Heroes Equipment list but they may never wear armour.
+Weapons/Armor: Berserkers can be armed with weapons chosen from the Heroes Equipment list but they may never wear armor.
 Skills: The Berserker may choose from Combat & Strength when he gains a new skill.
 In addition, the Berserker may choose from the Norse Special Skill list.